ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 a NEW_CONNECTION_ID frame to the target.

-Prior to sending a NEW_CONNECTION_ID frame to the target for a client Connection ID, the client MUST send a CONNECT-QUIC request to the proxy, and only send the NEW_CONNECTION_ID frame once a successful response is received.
+Prior to sending a NEW_CONNECTION_ID frame to the target for a client Connection ID, the client MUST send a CONNECT-QUIC request with the Client-Connection-Id header to the proxy, and only send the NEW_CONNECTION_ID frame once a successful response is received.

 ## Sending With Forwarded Mode

 Once the client has learned the target server's Connection ID, such as in the response to a QUIC Initial packet, it can send a request containing the Server-Connection-Id header to request the ability to forward packets.
-The client MUST wait for a successful 200 (OK) response before using forwarded mode.
+The client MUST wait for a successful (2xx) response before using forwarded mode.
 Prior to receiving the server response, the client MUST send short header packets tunnelled in DATAGRAM frames.
 The client MAY also choose to tunnel some short header packets even after receiving the successful response.